About this Site

 I Waited 96 Years! is an independent entity and is not affiliated with or sponsored by any candidate, campaign or political party.

 From New York Public Library

-Sarah Bunin Benor is an Associate Professor of Contemporary Jewish Studies at Hebrew Union College in Los Angeles.
-Her first book, Becoming Frum: How Newcomers Learn the Language and Culture of Orthodox Judaism, won the Sami Rohr Choice Award for Jewish Literature.
-Her next book, to be published in 2018, explores how Jewish summer camps use Hebrew.
+Sarah Bunin Benor is Professor of Contemporary Jewish Studies and Linguistics at Hebrew Union College in Los Angeles.
+Her award-winning books include Becoming Frum: How Newcomers Learn the Language and Culture of Orthodox Judaism and Hebrew Infusion: Language and Community at American Jewish Summer Camps.
 She is the creator and editor of the Jewish English Lexicon.

 Roberta Schultz Benor has worked with ages newborn to 100 years old in her positions as parenting instructor, English teacher, and director of a senior citizen apartment building.
 She is the author of two books: How to Succeed in Parenting: 120 Ways to Have a Great Family and The Keys to Senior Housing: A Guide for Two Generations.
 She teaches entertaining and educational classes on these and other topics, and she has a family history business called Let Us Remember.

 Tom Fields-Meyer is a Los Angeles writer whose memoir Following Ezra was a finalist for the National Jewish Book Award.
 He is coauthor (with Barry Prizant, PhD) of the critically acclaimed Uniquely Human: A Different Way of Seeing Autism.
 Formerly a senior writer at People magazine, he teaches memoir writing in the UCLA Extension Writers’ Program and assists individuals in writing memoirs.
 His writing has appeared in The New York Times Magazine, The Wall Street Journal, the Los Angeles Times, and many other publications.